 LREI’s College Guidance program prides itself on its individualized process, team counseling approach, and college seminar program.
 Research and experience demonstrates that students are happiest with their college choice when they have spent time discovering their interests, exploring a variety of possibilities and taking responsibility for the direction of their application process.
 This is a process of self-reflection and self-discovery through which students assess their strengths and preferences in order to make informed, well-deliberated choices.

-The College Guidance staff utilizes a co-counseling approach.
-Unlike traditional counseling offices, students are not “assigned” to a particular counselor – both the Director and Assistant Director are present for individual meetings, family meetings, and any other follow-up appointments with students.
-In conjunction with co-teaching the College Seminar, this structure allows both members of the College Guidance staff to work closely with each student – at any time, there is always someone in the office that knows a student’s story and where they are in the college process.
+The College Guidance staff utilizes a Co-Counseling and Co-Director approach.
+Unlike traditional counseling offices, students are not “assigned” to a particular counselor – both Directors are present for individual meetings, family meetings, and any other follow-up appointments with students.
+In conjunction with co-teaching the College Seminar, this structure allows both members of the College Guidance staff to work closely with each student – so that at any time, there is always someone in the office that knows a student’s story and where they are in the college process.
 LREI helps students develop an individualized testing plan for College Board and ACT-administered standardized tests.

 Carey joined us in the fall of 2010 after completing 10 years as a guidance counselor and college advisor at Hunter College High School.
 She did her initial training at Stuyvesant High School and the former MS 44 on the Upper West Side.
 Prior to her work in college guidance, Carey had a career in the music industry, where she spent five years working in marketing and promotion.
 Over the years, Carey has been involved in a breadth of professional development activities including the Cornell College Selection Institute and the Harvard Summer Institute for College Admissions.
 She is also a member of several key college counseling associations including CANNY, NACAC and ACCIS.
 Outside of LREI, Carey spends time with her two children, and trains regularly for marathons.
 To date, she has completed 30 marathons with the goal of running a marathon in all 50 states in support of Every Mother Counts.